 One story involves an army of primitively-armed humans attacking, successfully at first, a fortress full of gun-toting dinosaurs.
 Some of the humans turned into giant lumberjacks and wrestled the dinosaurs to death.
 In case it's not obvious, insane badassery is pretty much the entire point of this comic.

-king radical is from the alternatie dimension called the radical lands, where everything (including the living helicopter-tree hybrid, and the sun) wear sunglasses for starters, also badass nicknames are the norm.
+King radical is from the alternate dimension called the radical lands, where everything (including the living helicopter-tree hybrid, and the sun) wear sunglasses for starters, also badass nicknames are the norm.
 And title character drmcninja would be considered an average citicen in that alternate universe.

 Giant ghost powered robot made from the city using the city's zombie defence system.
 That is all.